 Yale Law School requires that foreign-educated applicants submit their transcripts to the LSAC Credential Assembly Service (CAS).
-A Foreign Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), which will be incorporated into your CAS report sent to each law school which requests it.
+A Foreign Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), which will be incorporated into the CAS report sent to each law school that requests it.

 To use CAS, log in to your LSAC online account and follow the instructions for registering for the service.
 Be sure to print out a Transcript Request Form for each institution and send it promptly to them.
 More time is usually required to receive and process foreign transcripts.

 Questions about CAS should be directed to LSAC at 215-968-1001 or LSACINFO@LSAC.org.

 International students are eligible for need based aid through Yale Law School.
 Aid calculations are performed similarly to aid calculations for U.S. students; however, international students are not eligible for federal loans.
 To apply for financial aid, you must fill out the Need Access Application.

 In order to enroll at Yale Law School you must show in advance that you will be able to afford a Yale Law School education.
 The Admissions Office and the Yale University Office of International Students and Scholars (OISS) will help incoming students navigate this process through a confirmation of personal assets, outside scholarship, and Yale Law School financial aid.